 Why You'll Love This Homemade Fudge...

-- It only calls for 4 ingredients!
-It really doesn’t get much simpler.
+- This easy fudge recipe only calls for 4 ingredients!
+It really doesn't get much simpler.
 Plus, no candy thermometer needed.
 As far as equipment goes, you just need a heavy-bottomed saucepan, a square baking pan, and parchment paper.

 - This is such a rich and creamy treat.
 Even just one small piece is enough to satisfy any sweet tooth.